 The growth of the population at the town and county level are shown in Table 1 and Map 3.
-In general, there was a decline in most of the municipalities in the A/GFTC area; only seven towns had increases in population over 2010 levels.
-Overall, the population of the A/GFTC area declined by -1.9% from 2010-2020.
+In general, there was a decline in most of the municipalities in the A/GFTC area; only five municipalities had increases in population over 2010 levels.
+Overall, the population of the A/GFTC area declined by -0.3% from 2010-2020.